AveryData/AveryData.github.io/_SnowDataScience/business_ideas.md

 - Sports Viz
   Basketball cards with the tracking or shot location.

+- Social Media Data Aggregator
+  How have my customers done in the past little bit?
+Compared to me?
+  What are they doing different than me?